blackat/polymer-row-block-poc/README.md

 > Polymer is not a framework.
 It’s a thin sugar layer to use the web-components.

+> The Polymer library is a lightweight sugaring layer on top of the [Web Components APIs](http://webcomponents.org/articles/why-web-components/).

+> Polymer is a base class to easily create Web Components.

 Features:

 - ES6 modules
 - Web component polyfills updated
-- [Polymer Elements](https://www.webcomponents.org/author/PolymerElements) and the core library converted to ES Modules
+- [Polymer Elements](https://www.webcomponents.org/author/PolymerElements) and the core library converted to ES Modules.

-// brief description
+`PolymerElement` is the base class that provides the core API for Polymer's meta-programming features including template stamping, data-binding, attribute deserialization, and property change observation.

 ## Requirements